Bombe/jSite/README.md

 ## Compiling

-Gradle’s build process is handled by [Gradle](https://gradle.org/).
+jSite’s build process is handled by [Gradle](https://gradle.org/).
 Just use the Gradle wrapper that comes with jSite:

     # ./gradlew clean build fatJar